Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Moise Danielpour, MD

-Moise Danielpour, MD is Director of the Pediatric Program (Pediatric Neurosurgery Program at Cedars-Sinai's Department of Neurosurgery.
+Moise Danielpour, MD, is the Vera and Paul Guerin Family Chair in Pediatric Neurosurgery and the Director of the Pediatric Neurosurgery Program at Cedars-Sinai's Department of Neurosurgery.
 He specializes in treating pediatric brain tumors and other nervous system disorders, including congenital malformations, spinal dysplasia, brain tumors, epilepsy, craniofacial disorders and hydrocephalus.

 Dr. Danielpour is one of the few pediatric neurosurgeons in the world with experience with in utero surgical treatment for birth defects, such as myelomeningocele.
 He is also a member of the international prenatal neurology and neurosurgery conference team as well as a member of Cedars-Sinai's International Skeletal Dysplasia Program.